technoangel/java/BirthdayCake/README.md

 #### Input Format

-The first line contains three space-separated integers describing the respective values of , , and .
+The first line contains three space-separated integers describing the respective values of the slice fraction numerator, the slice fraction denominator, and the cake size (in arbitrary units).

 #### Constraints